stefwalter/blog/content/cockpit/dbus-basics.md

 Tags: cockpit, linux
 Slug: using-dbus-from-javascript-in-cockpit

+*Note: This post has been updated for changes in Cockpit 0.41 and later.*

 [Cockpit is a user interface for servers](http://cockpit-project.org).
 As we covered in the [last tutorial](http://stef.thewalter.net/creating-plugins-for-the-cockpit-user-interface.html) you can add user interface component to Cockpit, and build your own parts of the Server UI.

 Much of Cockpit interacts with the server using DBus.
 We have a powerful yet simple API for doing that, and you should use DBus too when building your own Cockpit user interfaces.
-For this tutorial you'll need at least Cockpit 0.31.
+For this tutorial you'll need at least Cockpit 0.41.
 A few tweaks landed in that release to solve a couple rough edges we had in our DBus support.
 You can install it in [Fedora 21](https://lists.fedorahosted.org/pipermail/cockpit-devel/2014-November/000196.html) or [build it from git](https://github.com/cockpit-project/cockpit/blob/master/HACKING.md).

 Here we'll make a package called *zoner* which lets you set the time zone of your server.
 We use the systemd [timedated DBus API](http://www.freedesktop.org/wiki/Software/systemd/timedated/) to do actually switch time zones.